Our work would not be possible without our partners. Thank you so much to all those who lend a hand, including:

 Escuela Rural Mixta José Ignacio Ortiz Vides

 The public school in El Hato, Escuela Rural Mixta José Ignacio Ortiz Vides, has been another key partner in our work.
 For years, the school donated the space that hosted one of our key projects, the EL Hato Literacy Center (EHLC).
 At the EHLC, we taught library classes, provided afternoon tutoring, lent books, and supported a variety of other educational and development activities in El Hato.
 The public school recognized the value of our contribution there and encouraged us to expand our offerings.
-Unfortunately, since the beginning of the pandemic, the school has been closed.
+In 2023, we opened our own site right next to the school, so we no longer work inside the school.
+However, we continue to communicate frequently with the school to ensure that we are meeting the scholastic needs of the students who participate in our programs.

 Education for the Children Foundation